kristinehkim/note-taker/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- Many thanks to my instructor, Michael Pacheco, the TAs, Nirav and Julius, the tutor Dane Shrewsbury, and all the AskBCS learning assistants.

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by Kristine Kim.
+Feel free to contact me at kristinehkim@gmail.com!

 <!-- Optional -->